 Kastner advises, “Parents are right in thinking they should give greater autonomy to their teens.
 But let them choose which activity, not whether to have one.
 Sometimes the anxious child wants to opt out of everything.
 Or an obsessive-compulsive teen wants to do more to the point of overload.

-How to decide which of the many activities should stay on the roster?
+How do you decide which of the many activities should stay on the roster?
 Graham advises teens to design a “Personal Growth Roadmap” in order to define their personal goals, milestones, and definitions of success.
 This focus helps to avoid overscheduling, she says.
 “Activities that don’t resonate with your teen’s roadmap will become unfulfilling by comparison and harder to keep on the calendar.
 The things that genuinely excite can take priority.”

 It takes effort to identify and prioritize fulfilling extracurricular activities for your teen, but it’s time well spent.
 By helping our teens focus on who they are, rather than just what they do, we set them on a path to genuine self-discovery.
 And who knows?
 You just might save some wear and tear on your tires, too.